Adaptive Backtracking Line Search: Motivation and theoretical results

 \begin{proposition} Let \(F\) be convex differentiable.
-Fixing all other inputs, the number of function evaluations that \cref{alg:BLS} and \cref{alg:ABLS} take to return a feasible step size is nondecreasing in the input \(\rho\).
-Moreover, given compatible inputs with a descent direction and \(\epsilon < \rho\), \cref{alg:ABLS} takes no more function evaluations to return a feasible step size than \cref{alg:BLS} does. \end{proposition}
+Fixing all other inputs, the number of function evaluations that \cref{alg:BLS} and \cref{alg:ABLS} take to return a feasible step-size is nondecreasing in the input \(\rho\).
+Moreover, given compatible inputs with a descent direction and \(\epsilon < \rho\), \cref{alg:ABLS} takes no more function evaluations to return a feasible step-size than \cref{alg:BLS} does. \end{proposition}

-\paragraph{Nonconvex problems} For convex problems, we were able to compare the number of times regular and adaptive backtracking must evaluate their criteria in order to return a single feasible step size.
-But what really matters is the total number of criteria evaluations up to a given iteration, which represent the bulk of the additional computational effort accrued by backtracking.
+{\bf Nonconvex problems.} For convex problems, we were able to compare the number of times regular and adaptive backtracking must evaluate their criteria in order to return a single feasible step-size.
+But what really matters is the total number of criteria evaluations up to a given iteration.
 We bound this number for general nonconvex problems, hinging on the following properties.\footnote{Instead of the usual condition that \(\Vert \nabla F(x) - \nabla F(y) \Vert \leq L \Vert x-y \Vert\) hold for all \(x,y\), we adopt the equivalent \cite[Thm.
 2.1.5.]{Nesterov2018} condition \eqref{ineq:descent_lemma} as the definition of Lipschitz-smoothness for the sake of convenience.}